xandeer/100-days-of-code/log.md

 ## Day 81: April 12, 2017

 ### Today's Progress

 1. Write a toast component.
 2. Learn how to use webpack-dev-server's proxy.

 ### Thoughts

 1. Have to read the original documents.
 After that, if problem hasn't been resolved, I'll need to find the source codes.

+## Day 82: April 13, 2017

+### Today's Progress

+1. Finish signIn and signUp's ajax request.
+2. Learn to use vue's mixin.

+### Thoughts

+1. I've learned a lot about colleagues.